ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 | datacenterId | **yes** | string | The ID of the VDC. |
 | snapshotId | **yes** | string |  The ID of the snapshot. |

-After retrieving a volume, either by getting it by id, or as a create response object, you can call the `RestoreSnapshot` method directly on the object:
+After retrieving a volume, either by getting it by id, or as a create response object, you can call the `RestoreSnapshot` method directly.

 ```
 var resp = volumeApi.RestoreSnapshot(datacenterId, snapshotId);